Dawes RecordsEnrollment and Land Allotment Jackets Pertaining to Cherokee, Chickasaw, Choctaw, Creek, and Seminole Tribes in Oklahoma

 The applicant's name, Dawes Census Card number, and other family identifiers can be found throughout the Jacket to verify that you have located the same individual or family between the records.

-These records were not microfilmed prior to digitization by FamilySearch.org (database titled Oklahoma Applications for Allotment, Five Civilized Tribes).
-Using this free resource, you will need to select the tribe/category, and enrollment number range, then "scroll" through the records until you find the folder that starts the land allotment jacket you are seeking.
-The digitized copy of these records on Familysearch are not currently indexed.
+These records were not microfilmed prior to digitization.
+They are available for free on FamilySearch.org (database titled Oklahoma Applications for Allotment, Five Civilized Tribes); the digitized copy of these records on Familysearch are not currently indexed.
+You will need to select the tribe/category, and enrollment number range, then "scroll" through the records until you find the folder that starts the land allotment jacket you are seeking.
+In addition, these records, as well an index, are also available via Ancestry.com (database titled Oklahoma and Indian Territory, Land Allotment Jackets for Five Civilized Tribes, 1884-1934).

 Dawes Allotment Maps for the Five Civilized Tribes

 Search the legal description of land in Indian Territory in the Online Catalog for printed colored maps that identify allotments, townsites, and railway rights of way.
 All maps in this series have been digitized and are accessible through the Online Catalog via National Archives Identifier 652462.Within the description click on the blue hyperlink listing the 871 items that have been digitized.